Timothy C. Hain, MD Page last modified: March 24, 2018

 "Unknown" -- no diagnosis - -is the most common category for all patients -- roughly accounting for 50% of all cases.

-In our own clinical experience, a mixed otology-neurology setting -- we have found gentamicin toxicity to be a predominant cause of bilateral vestibular loss (see pie chart above).
+In our own clinical experience, a mixed otology-neurology setting -- we have found gentamicin toxicity to be a common cause of bilateral vestibular loss (see pie chart above).
 This resembles the experience of Gillespie and Minor at Johns Hopkins (see references, Otology setting), who found 66% of their 35 cases caused by ototoxins.
 Syms and House (1995), at the House Ear institute in Los Angeles, reported a different experience, with more patients diagnosed with Meniere's disease or "vascular" causes.

 Zingler et al (2007) found ototoxicity to account for about 20% of their diagnosed patients (they only diagnosed 50% of their cases -- so there were only 10% overall).
 This is a very low percentage.
 Zingler also noted a large # of patients with cerebellar signs.
 These differences in proportion probably reflects referral patterns -- in the patients from Zingler et al, seen in a neurology clinic - -there would reasonable be a higher proportion of patients with neurological problems.
 Perhaps another clinic in Munich (the setting of the Zingler study) sees patients with ototoxicity.
 Their report is misleading in that it does not establish that bilateral loss patients, in general, have cerebellar problems.
 This is simply not a reasonable thought as the hair cells of the inner ear have little to do with the cerebellum.
 Practically, it is difficult to accumulate sufficient patients in a population based framework, so this question will probably go unanswered.